 Quality Specifications

-Quality specifications group related inspections that define inspection scenarios and enable inspections to be refined in relation to specific items.
-For example, default values or standards.
-Specifications provide the foundation for capturing quality data, creating reports, improving workflows, and identifying non-conformance.
+Quality specifications group related inspections to define different scenarios and let you fine-tune inspections for specific items, like setting default values or standards.
+They’re the foundation for capturing quality data, making reports, improving workflows, and spotting non-conformance.

-A good quality specification formalizes a company's inventory and process standards, and define non-conformance rules and the applicable business processes they should trigger.
-For example, quarantine, return merchandise authorization (RMA), or downgrade.
+A good quality specification sets your company’s inventory and process standards, and defines non-conformance rules and what business processes they should trigger, like quarantine, return merchandise authorization (RMA), or downgrade.

 Quality Management supports 35 inspections per specification.

-When an inspection is marked as Is Inactive, it cannot be processed as part of a new triggering and no data collection or evaluations should be performed against it.
+When an inspection is marked as Is Inactive, it can't be processed as part of a new trigger, and you shouldn't collect data or do evaluations on it.

 For more information about quality specifications, see the following topics: